onzfonz/comp227/src/content/3/en/part3c.md

 ![WebStorm rest client doing a post](../../images/3/46e.png)

+***Verify first*** that the backend completely works.
-Only once everything has been verified to work in the backend, is it a good idea to test that the frontend works with the backend.
+Then you can test that the frontend works with the backend.
 ***It is highly inefficient to test things exclusively through the frontend.***

 It's probably a good idea to integrate the frontend and backend one functionality at a time.